sabihanjum/AI-powered-product-discovery-assistant/README.md

 2. **sentence-transformers**: Local embeddings for privacy and no API costs
 3. **Gemini 2.0 Flash**: Fast, cost-effective LLM for conversational responses
 4. **KNN Search**: Simple but effective for small-medium product catalogs
+5. **Pre-computed Embeddings**: Embeddings are generated locally and shipped with the database, enabling deployment on memory-constrained platforms (e.g., Render free tier) without loading large ML models at runtime

 ## 🏗️ Architecture